 - A meeting with you and with your employer, either separately or together, depending on your preference.

-Based on the information presented by the student and the employer, the Director will conduct an investigation.
-The Director will attempt to seek a mutually agreeable solution.
-If needed, the Director may refer your case to the Mediation Center.
+Based on the information presented by the student and the employer, the Director will conduct and investigation.
+The Associate Director will attempt to seek a mutually agreeable solution.
+If needed, the Associate Director may refer your case to the Grievance Officer.

-When appropriate, the Director of the Student Employment Office will conduct an investigation.
+When appropriate, the Associate Director of Student Employment/Financial Aid will conduct an investigation.
 An investigation consists of the following components:

-- The Director of the Student Employment Office will talk to all stakeholders or other persons with information.
+The Associate Director of Student Employment/Financial Aid will talk to all stakeholders or other persons with information.

-3. If a mutually agreeable solution or decision cannot be reached with the support of the Student Employment Office Director and/or the Mediation Center, the case may be referred for a hearing board or to binding arbitration.
-These options may be arranged by the Director of the Student Employment Office at the request of the student employee.
+3. If a mutually agreeable solution or decision cannot be reached with the support of the Associate Director of Student Employment/Financial Aid and/or the Grievance Officer, the case may be referred for a hearing board or to binding arbitration.
+These options may be arranged by the Associate Director of Student Employment/Financial Aid at the request of the student employee.

 Information on Grievance Procedures and how they work may be found in the Rights and Responsibilities booklet available form the Office of the Vice President for Student Affairs, or on line at http://www.evergreen.edu/policies/policy/studentemployeegrievanceprocedure.
 Decisions of hearing board or arbitrator are final.

 Either of the parties may choose to have a support person present with them during any or all of the meetings.
 The support person does not speak during the meetings; their role is to strictly provide support to the person with whom he or she came.
-In the case when a support person will be present, the Student Employment Director must be informed in advance of the scheduled meeting so that the other party or parties to the meeting can be informed of the support person's presence in the meeting
+In the case when a support person will be present, the Associate Director of Student Employment/Financial Aid must be informed in advance of the scheduled meeting so that the other party or parties to the meeting can be informed of the support person's presence in the meeting